hemangikariya/Telegram-Bot---Interactive-Responsive/README.md

 # 🚀 Telegram Bot - Interactive & Responsive 🤖

-This sophisticated Telegram bot offers seamless interaction through multiple commands, including polls, links to social profiles, and quick assistance features.
+This Flask-based Telegram bot, deployed on Render, offers seamless interaction through various commands such as polls, social media links, and quick assistance—combined with an interactive and fully responsive landing page that makes it easy for users to connect and engage via Telegram.

 ## ✨ Features